An introduction to quantum optics of the light field

 Related Web sites:

-Group of Alexander Lvovsky, Calgary, tutorial quantum optics
+Group of Alexander Lvovsky, Oxford

 Group of Mike Raymer, Eugene, Oregon

-Ulf Leonhard, St. Andrews
+Ulf Leonhard, Weizmann Institute

 Quantum state of the motion of a trapped ion, Dietrich Leibfried, NIST, Boulder, Colorado